circleci/circleci-docs/jekyll/_cci2/building-docker-images.md

 Let’s break down what’s happening during this build’s execution:

-1. All commands are executed in the [primary-container]({{ site.baseurl }}/2.0/glossary/#primary-container).
+1. All commands are executed in the [primary-container]({{ site.baseurl }}/2.0/glossary/#primary-container). (line 5)
 2. Once `setup_remote_docker` is called, a new remote environment is created, and your primary container is configured to use it.
-All docker-related commands are also executed in your primary container, but building/pushing images and running containers happens in the remote Docker Engine.
+All docker-related commands are also executed in your primary container, but building/pushing images and running containers happens in the remote Docker Engine. (line 10)
 3. We enable [Docker Layer Caching]({{ site.baseurl }}/2.0/glossary/#docker-layer-caching) (DLC) here to speed up image building (**note:** the option `docker_layer_caching: true` is available on [Performance and Custom plans](https://circleci.com/pricing/), not the Free plan.
-DLC is available on CircleCI Server installations).
+DLC is available on CircleCI Server installations). (line 11)
-4. We use project environment variables to store credentials for Docker Hub.
+4. We use project environment variables to store credentials for Docker Hub. (line 17)

 ## Docker Version